 A Bidder shall not have a conflict of interest (the “Conflict of Interest”) that affects the Bidding Process.
 Any Bidder found to have a Conflict of Interest shall be disqualified.
 In the event of disqualification, the Authority shall forfeit and appropriate the Bid Security, as the case may be, as mutually agreed genuine pre-estimated compensation and damages payable to the Authority for, inter alia, the time, cost and effort of the Authority, including consideration of such Bidder’s proposal, without prejudice to any other right or remedy that may be available to the Authority hereunder or otherwise.
 Without limiting the generality of the above, a Bidder may be considered to have a Conflict of Interest that affects the Bidding Process, if:

-the Bidder, its member or Associates (or any constituent thereof) and any other Bidder, its Member or any Associate thereof (or any constituent thereof) have common controlling shareholders or other ownership interest; provided that this disqualification shall not apply in cases where the direct or indirect shareholding of a Bidder, its member or an Associate thereof (or any shareholder thereof having a shareholding of more than 25% (twenty five per cent) of the paid up and subscribed share capital of such Bidder, Member or Associate, as the case may be) in the other Bidder, its Member or Associate is less than 25% (twenty five per cent) of the subscribed and paid up equity share capital thereof; provided further that this disqualification shall not apply to any ownership by a bank, insurance company, pension fund or a public financial institution referred to Sec.
+the Bidder, its member or Associates (or any constituent thereof) and any other Bidder, its Member or any Associate thereof (or any constituent thereof) have common controlling shareholders or other ownership interest; provided that this disqualification shall not apply in cases where the direct or indirect shareholding of a Bidder, its member or an Associate thereof (or any shareholder thereof having a shareholding of more than 25% (twenty five per cent) of the paid up and subscribed share capital of such Bidder, Member or Associate, as the case may be) in the other Bidder, its Member or Associate is less than 25% (twenty five per cent) of the subscribed and paid up equity share capital thereof; provided further that this disqualification shall not apply to any ownership by a bank, insurance company, pension fund or a public financial institution referred to in.
 73 of the Companies Act, 2013.
-For the purposes of this Clause 2.2.1 (c) indirect shareholding held through one or more intermediate persons shall be computed as follows:
+For the purposes of this Clause 2.2.1 (d) indirect shareholding held through one or more intermediate persons shall be computed as follows:

 where any intermediary is controlled by a person through management control or otherwise, the entire shareholding held by such controlled intermediary in any other person (the “Subject Person”) shall be considered for computing the shareholding of such controlling person in the Subject Person; and